vittoriom/CleanroomLogger/INTEGRATION.md

 Once the build is complete, open `CleanroomASL.xcodeproj` in the project navigator and find the “Products” group.
 Open that, and right-click on `CleanroomASL.framework`.
 Select *Show in Finder*.
 This will open the folder containing the framework binary you just built.

-If all went well, you should see several files in this folder; the one we’re concerned with is:
+You may see several files in this folder; the one we’re concerned with is:

 - `CleanroomASL.framework`

 If that file isn’t present, something went wrong with the build.

-### 4. Add the necessary frameworks to your app target
+### 4. Add the necessary framework to your app target

 In Xcode, select the *General* tab in the build settings for your application target.
 Scroll to the bottom of the screen to reveal the section entitled *Embedded Binaries* (the second-to-last section).

-Go back to Finder, select `CleanroomASL.framework` and then drag it into the list area directly below *Embedded Binaries*.
+Go back to Finder, select the file `CleanroomASL.framework`, and then drag it into the list area directly below *Embedded Binaries*.

 If successful, you should see `CleanroomASL.framework` listed under both the *Embedded Binaries* and *Linked Frameworks and Libraries* sections.

-### 5. Fix how Xcode references the frameworks
+### 5. Fix how Xcode references the framework

-Unfortunately, Xcode will reference the frameworks you just added in a way that will eventually cause you pain, particularly if multiple developers are sharing the same project file (in which case the pain will be felt almost immediately).
+Unfortunately, Xcode will reference the framework you just added in a way that will eventually cause you pain, particularly if multiple developers are sharing the same project file (in which case the pain will be felt almost immediately).

 So, to make things sane again, you’ll need to make sure Xcode references `CleanroomASL.framework` using a “Relative to Build Products” location.

 To do this:

-1. Locate the `CleanroomASL.framework` in the Xcode project browser
+1. Locate `CleanroomASL.framework` in the Xcode project browser
 2. Select the framework
 3. Ensure the Xcode project window’s *Utilities* pane is open
 4. Show the *File Inspector* in the *Utilities* pane